 You can add jalapeno or other peppers – I have so been meaning to try a little Chipotle in my Pub Cheese but just haven’t gotten around to it.
 You can use Dijon or a grainy mustard.
 Garlic can go in your Beer Cheese Dip, too, but I’d prefer to use a powder coz fresh can taste really raw and strong.
 Or you can keep your dip very mild and let that Cheesy Beer goodness shine on its own.

 When you first taste Pub Cheese?
-You might think I’m nuts – but set it aside in the fridge and let those flavors get all comfy together for at least 20 minutes and then try it again…oh yeaaa.
+You might think I’m nuts – set it aside in the fridge and let those flavors get all comfy together for at least 20 minutes and then try it again…oh yeaaa.
 Then you’ll “get” it.
 I can’t stop eating it, and I bet you won’t be able to either.
 (It does become firmer in the fridge, btw, so keep that in mind as you make it.)

 Serve your Pub Cheese with Crackers as a spread, or add a little more beer and serve it as a wonderful dip with soft or hard pretzels (maybe my Soft Pretzels), pita chips, veggies or apples.
 Gently heat in the microwave on half power and keep stirring about every 30 seconds or so for a warm dip.
 Oh gosh, is it good!
 You may never go to the pub again. 🙂

 - 8 ounces of good Cheddar, shredded